MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-adaptive-application-controls.md

     :::image type="content" source="media/enable-adaptive-application-controls/adaptive-application-create-rule.png" alt-text="Screenshot that shows you the order you need to follow to configure application control rules in the portal.":::

-   1. **Select machines** - By default, all machines in the identified group are selected.
+    - **Select machines** - By default, all machines in the identified group are selected.
 Unselect any to remove them from this rule.

-   1. **Recommended applications** - Review this list of applications that are common to the machines within this group, and recommended to be allowed to run.
+    - **Recommended applications** - Review this list of applications that are common to the machines within this group, and recommended to be allowed to run.

-   1. **More applications** - Review this list of applications that are either seen less frequently on the machines within this group, or are known to be exploitable.
+    - **More applications** - Review this list of applications that are either seen less frequently on the machines within this group, or are known to be exploitable.
 A warning icon indicates that a specific application could be used by an attacker to bypass an application allowlist.
 We recommend that you carefully review these applications.

+    1. To apply the rule, select **Audit**.

       > [!TIP]
       > Both application lists include the option to restrict a specific application to certain users.
 Adopt the principle of least privilege whenever possible.
       >
       > Applications are defined by their publishers.
 If an application doesn't have publisher information (it's unsigned), a path rule is created for the full path of the specific application.

-   1. To apply the rule, select **Audit**.

-## Edit a group's adaptive application controls rule
+## Edit a rule

 You might decide to edit the allowlist for a group of machines because of known changes in your organization.

-To edit the rules for a group of machines:

 1. Open the **Workload protections dashboard** and from the advanced protection area, select **Adaptive application controls**.